Leaders meet in Algeria for final day of Arab League summit | Politics

 Deepening the crisis is the worst drought in several decades that has ravaged swaths of Somalia, one of the Arab League's newer members, bringing some areas of the country to the brink of famine.

+The war in Ukraine has also added to Yemen's misery as the east European country supplied 40 per cent of Yemen's grain before Russia's invasion.

+Reports on Wednesday from Turkey that Russia has agreed to return to a Turkish and UN-brokered deal that allows the shipment of millions of tons Ukrainian grain through the Black Sea, may provide some relief for the Arab leaders, grappling with soaring food prices and shortages of basic staples.

-Russia's reinforcement of its blockade on Ukraine's Black Sea ports on Sunday threatens to further escalate the crisis, with many Arab countries near solely dependent on Ukrainian and Russian wheat exports and fertilizers.
+Many Arab countries are almost solely dependent on Ukrainian and Russian wheat exports and fertilizers, and Russia's reinforcement of its blockade on Ukraine's Black Sea ports on Sunday threatened to further escalate the crisis.

-The event provides an opportunity for Algeria — Africa's largest country by territory — to showcase its leadership in the Arab world.

 Algerian President Abdelmadjid Tebboune vowed in his opening speech on Tuesday to put forth considerable efforts at the summit to try to reaffirm support for the Palestinians in their conflict with Israel as the Arab and international communities' attention shifts to other conflicts and crises.